FantasticFiasco/web-server-tech-benchmark/README.md

 # Web Server Technology Benchmark

+v1.1.0 - For a detailed documentation of the changes, please see the [change log](./CHANGELOG.md).

 ## Introduction

 This project is focused on comparing the performance of web servers implemented in a small subset of programming languages.
 The project currently has benchmarks for: